Closing the loop for meaningful impact

 Does momentum get lost once the feedback is in?
 Or is your team able to drive and evidence the impact that client listening is having on your clients’ experience?

-If you feel like the actions from your client listening programme are getting lost, or only scratch the surface of CX improvement, then it could be time to make the move to always-on client listening.
+make the move to always-on client listening.
 This enables your firm to create, manage and close more impactful actions, while automating much of the manual work that’s holding back client insight teams.